Skip to content

 Provenance is the most debated factor in wine valuation — 5 years of auction data shows exactly how much collectors pay for original wood cases and clean storage history.

 Across 1,000 auction lots, fine wine prices vary meaningfully by time of year.
-November is consistently the most affordable month to buy, with an average hammer price of $26 per bottle.
-March shows the highest prices at $945 — a 3535% premium over the cheapest month.
-Spring sales at the major houses draw strong bidding as collectors re-engage after the quieter winter period, pushing March–May prices to seasonal highs.
+January is consistently the most affordable month to buy, with an average hammer price of $139 per bottle.
+June shows the highest prices at $939 — a 576% premium over the cheapest month.
+January and February are traditionally quiet after the holiday auction season, with lower lot volumes and reduced competitive bidding.

 Best Month to Buy